-This programme aims to produce a Foundation degree graduate who has the required knowledge, skills and attributes to enter employment or progress to further study in the Football Business Management and Coaching industry.
-This graduate should be able to adapt, analyse and make judgements in a wide range of coaching and sport development and management roles and have a multidisciplinary knowledge that will enable them to apply and succeed in the Football Industry.
+This programme aims to produce a Foundation degree graduate who has the required knowledge, skills and attributes to enter employment or progress to further study in the football industry in relation to roles in business management, development, coaching and performance.
+Through a vocationally orientated course this graduate should be able to adapt, analyse and make judgements in specific and relevant contexts and have a multidisciplinary knowledge that will enable them to apply and succeed in the broad and diverse football Industry.